Laurens De Bock: Loan to Zulte Waregem

-De Bock signed for Greek Super League team Atromitos in the summer of 2022.

 Zulte Waregem

 It was announced on 20 May 2022 that De Bock had signed a permanent 1 year deal for the 2022-23 season with Zulte Waregem, with the option of a further year.

 Atromitos

 On 30 July 2022, De Bock signed a two-year contract with Atromitos in Greece, moving on a free transfer.

 International career

 De Bock has represented Belgium at various age levels including Under 21.

 In November 2014, De Bock was named in the Belgium squad for a friendly against Romania, however was unused.
 In November 2014 De Bock was recalled into the senior Belgium squad as injury cover for Vincent Kompany in their UEFA Euro 2016 qualifier against Wales, and was called up again in March 2015.